origo-map/origo-documentation/content/controls.md

 `elevationServiceURL` | URL to elevation data web service, with variable parameters enclosed in curly braces.
 Applicable variables are `{easting}` and `{northing}`.
 Required if using elevation tool.
 `elevationTargetProjection` | Projection code for coordinates to be sent to an elevation web service, if other than the current map projection.
 `elevationAttribute` | "Path" to the elevation data attribute in the web service response.
 Required if using elevation tool.
+`showSegmentLengths` | True or false if individual segment lengths should be shown.
+Default is false.

 #### Example measure control